ab17254/dissertation/README.md

 ## Instructions

 ### Setup
-- Clone the repository using "git clone "
-- Create an file named "config.py" in and copy the content below
+- Create an file named "config.py" in and copy the content below - ensure this is in the root of the cloned repository

       class TwitterKeys:
         consumer_key = 'ADD KEY HERE'